Espressive/esp-fe-test/README.md

 ## Get Started

 To get started on this test, please follow these steps:
-1. Fork of this repository to your Github account and then clone it to your local machine.
+1. Clone this repository to your local machine and then make your own working branch. *Please do not fork.*
 2. If you do not already have it installed, download and install [`node`](https://nodejs.org/en/download/)
 3. If you do not already have it installed, install [`yarn`](https://yarnpkg.com/lang/en/docs/install/)
 4. In the project directory run `yarn install`